vicatel/web102_prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
-Only issue i had was with using the gif url as the image source.
+Only issue i had was with using the gif url as the image source for the readme.

 Fun project, it was really nice revewing major JS functions.

 ## License